wOutlaw/SNHU-Computer-Graphics/Module 3/readme.md

-Creates a pyramid shaded with different colors
+Creates a 3d primitive shaded with different colors